 “Creativity doesn’t wait for that perfect moment.
 It fashions its own perfect moments out of ordinary ones.”
 Bruce Garrabrandt

-I personally love mixed media art journalling, I have a few of those now and love the process of creating and expressing.
-I have put thoughts to paper which have become poems.
+Personally, I love mixed media art journalling, I have a few of those now and love the process of creating and expressing.
+Random thoughts to paper have become poems.
 I haven’t always felt comfortable sharing them.
 It’s very raw, real and vulnerable to share poetry and emotions.
 Each one has a story.
 The first poem was a result of a breakdown I had a few years ago.
 I’m all about love and being real so I finally feel OK with publishing my anthology of poems.
 I mixed the poetry with a few prompts to help you on your own Journaling journey.

 Do you Journal? is available on Amazon Kindle.